Lesson video

 So if we have two of them going in a straight line, they'll be equal to the diameter.

-Or we can even say that the radius of a circle is half the length of the diameter.
+So diameter of a circle is twice the length of the radius or can even say that the radius of a circle is half the length of the diameter, like that.

 So let's check what we've learned there.

 Which part of the circle is labelled?
-Is it a, the circumference, b, the diameter, or c, the radius?
-Pause the video while you have a go, and press play when you're ready for an answer.
+Is it A, the circumference, B, the diameter, or C, the radius?
+Pause the video while you have a go and press Play when you're ready for an answer.

-The answer is c, it's the radius.
+The answer is C, it's the radius.

 Fill in the blank.

-Pause the video while you write the word that goes in that blank, and press play when you're ready for an answer.
+Pause the video while you write the word that goes in that blank and press Play when you're ready for an answer.

 The answer is circumference.

-The circumference of a circle is the distance around its outside, very similar to the perimeter of a shape.
+The circumference of a circle is the distance around outside.

 Answer is 16 metres.

-How long is the radius?
-Pause the video and have a go, and press play when you're ready for an answer.
+The diameter of the circle is 8 metres, how long is the radius?
+Pause the video and have a go and press Play when you're ready for an answer.

-This answer is four metres.
+This answer is 4 metres.

-Okay, it's over to you now for task A.
+Okay, it's over to you now for Task A.

-This task contains two questions, and here is question one.
+This task contains two questions and here is question one.

 For each diagram, explain why the length of the line segment is not the radius.